ThirdAILabs/Demos/universal_deep_transformer/named_entity_recognition/streaming_service/README.md

 ## Requirements

-1. Ensure you have docker daemon running and be able to pull docker images on all machines you want to run.
+1. Ensure you have docker daemon running and be able to pull docker images on all machines you want to run. docker version has to be > 25.0.3, please update to the latest version if you have older versions.

 2. Currently we support local files or files from S3.